mentels/riak_core_tutorial/README.md

 The plan for the next step is to implement a distributed internet crawler that will be able to download websites and just store them for later retrieval.
-So, the desing is as follows:
+The desing is as follows:
 * downloading will take place on random vnodes in the cluster;
-* a particular vnode will store a content of a given URL.
+* a particular vnode will store a content of a given URL;
+* an old version of a website will be just replaced by new one.

 The picture below shows the system for 3 erlang nodes:
 > jakiś rysunek tutaj